 Ms Marcelle-Shaw holds a Bachelor Degree in Social Science, Juris Doctor, and Graduate Diploma in Legal Practice, and completed International Human Rights Law Summer School at the University of Oxford.

-From 2007 to 2016, Dr Scanlan was Professional Senior for Occupational Therapy at the mental health service of Sydney Local Health District.
+From 2007 to 2016, Associate Professor Scanlan was Professional Senior for Occupational Therapy at the mental health service of Sydney Local Health District.
 Since leaving that role, he has retained a connection with the local health district and supports allied health staff to design and complete clinically-based research.